sbabic/swupdate/doc/source/sw-description.rst

 	);

-Shell scripts are called via system command. swupdate scans for all scripts and calls them before and after installing the images. swupdate passes 'preinst' or 'postinst' as first argument to the script.
+Shell scripts are called via system command.
+SWUpdate scans for all scripts and calls them before and after installing the images.
+SWUpdate passes 'preinst' or 'postinst' as first argument to the script.

 preinstall